-8.3.3 Children's Conversion Benefit
+8.2.2 Children's Conversion Benefit

-If you've added Children's Cover or Children's Enhanced Cover to your policy, we'll include Children's Cover Conversion Benefit on your policy.
-Any child covered under this policy can choose to start a new Critical Illness Cover or Life Cover and Critical Illness policy with us without telling us about their personal circumstances.
-The terms and conditions of the new policy will be those that apply to Zurich's Critical Illness Cover or Life Cover and Critical Illness product at the time of using the option.
+If you choose Children's Benefit or Enhanced Children's Benefit, we include Children's Conversion Benefit on your policy.
+Any child covered under this policy can choose to start a new Life Cover and Critical Illness policy with us without telling us about their personal circumstances.
+The terms and conditions of the new policy will be those that apply to Zurich's Life Cover and Critical Illness product at the time of using the option.

-Each child can choose cover up to the lower of £25,000 or the Children's Cover sum assured on this policy at the time of exercising the option.
-Total Permanent Disability may not be chosen by the child on their new policy.
+Each child can choose cover up to the lower of £25,000 or 50% of the sum assured on this policy at the time of exercising the option.
+Total Permanent Disability benefit may not be chosen by the child on their new policy.